resendislab/scPipeline/Pipeline/pipeline.md

   <img width="450" height="450" src="https://user-images.githubusercontent.com/60892768/75078790-3bb4fd00-54cc-11ea-8501-86410c7cb78e.png">
  </p>

 ## Differential Gene Expresion Analysis
-Otherwise, differential gene expression analysis is done by pairs, so, one file is cerated per possible comparation of two given the number of clusters (eg. If there are 3 clusters, there 3 possible combinations)
+Differential gene expression analysis (DGEA) is done by pairs, so, one file is needed per possible comparation of two given the number of clusters (eg. If there are 3 clusters, there 3 possible combinations, AvsB, AvsC and BvsC).
+DGEA was performed by the **SCDE** R package.
+Error models were fitted to split drop-out events(technical errors) with biological data.

+### Statistics